Norbera0/Scrapless_mobile/README.md

 *   **The Financially-Minded Saver:** This user's primary goal is to cut costs and save money.
 They see food waste as a direct financial loss.
 They are motivated by seeing their Virtual Savings grow and successfully transferring that money to their bank account.
 *   **The Eco-Conscious Optimizer:** This user is driven by a desire to live more sustainably.
 While they care about the environment, they understand that reducing waste also has a significant financial benefit.
 They are motivated by reducing their carbon footprint and improving their Sustainability Score.
 *   **The Busy Household Manager:** This user, often a parent or a working professional, values time and convenience.
+They are a parent or a working professional, values time and convenience.
 They are looking for a system to simplify meal planning and grocery shopping.
 They are motivated by features that reduce mental load, like the AI-powered shopping list and recipe suggestions, which in turn save them money and reduce waste.

 ## 3. User Problems & Solutions